Shimin233/Python100days/Day9/Three key factors in Python and factor 1: function.md

 ```

 ## Keys
 - Three key factors in Python code: 1.
 Function, 2.
 Module, and 3.
-Item
+Object
    - 1.1 Define a funciton: use `def` to define new functions, with/without inputted item(s)
    - 1.2 Parameter and arguemnt
        - Keyword argument